tortoise-tts-tools/tortoise-tts-guide/README.md

 <a href="https://github.com/fakerybakery/tortoise-tts-guide/raw/main/raven.mp3" download>Download File</a>

-I generated this on a free Colab instance.
+I generated this on a free Colab instance (T4 GPU).

+## Speed

+On all the fastest settings, the speed has an approximate 1:2 ratio (1 minute of audio takes 2 minutes to generate) on a free Colab instance.
+It will likely be many times faster on better GPUs, such as A100/A10Gs.

 ## Introduction